jstrait/beats/README.markdown

 Current Status
 --------------

-The latest stable version of Beats is 1.2.3, released on December 31, 2011.
+The latest stable version of Beats is 1.2.4, released on December 22, 2012.
 This is a minor release which includes two improvements:

-* Bug fix: You can now use `~` in sound file paths, and it will correctly expand to your home folder.
-(At least on UNIX OSes, I'm not sure if that works on Windows).
+* Now works in MRI 1.9.3
-* The new `--path` option allows setting the base path from which relative sound file paths are searched for.
+* Now supports 32-bit PCM Wave files, due to upgrading to WaveFile 0.4.0.
+Previously, only 8-bit and 16-bit PCM files were supported.

 Installation
 ------------

-To install the latest stable version (1.2.3) from [rubygems.org](http://rubygems.org/gems/beats), run the following from the command line:
+To install the latest stable version (1.2.4) from [rubygems.org](http://rubygems.org/gems/beats), run the following from the command line:

     gem install beats